openaps/docs/docs/docs/walkthrough/phase-0/hardware/raspberry-pi.md

 stick (see this [set of experiments](https://gist.github.com/channemann/0ff376e350d94ccc9f00) for details).
 Using a USB extension cable and angling the stick appropriately will assist in improving the connection.
 See [Rerii 90 Degree USB Extension Cable](http://www.amazon.com/gp/product/B00ZQVADNM) or [Mediabridge Products USB Extension Cable](https://www.mediabridgeproducts.com/product/usb-2-0-usb-extension-cable-a-male-to-a-female-6-inches/).

-## Alternative to Carelink USB - Use a TI stick
+## Recommended alternative to Carelink USB - Use a TI stick

 A [TI stick](http://www.ti.com/tool/cc1111emk868-915) has improved range compared to a carelink stick.
 However, the main setup docs refer to a carelink stick, so if you pick a TI stick you'll want to head over to [the mmeowlink wiki](https://github.com/oskarpearson/mmeowlink/wiki) for information about preparing and using the TI stick.
 Then, come back to Phase 1 docs to continue your setup process.